-Lakeland Florida is a city of about 90,000 people in Polk County, Florida.
+Lakeland, Florida is a city of about 90,000 people in Polk County.

 The town was founded by Abraham Munn, who purchased 80 acres in what is now downtown Lakeland.

-Lakeland also has numerous historic districts with buildings that go back the the 1920's, 30's and 40's.
+Lakeland also has numerous historic districts with buildings that go back to the 1920's, 30's and 40's.
 Many parks are in these neighborhoods, including several of them around Lake Mirror.

 Lakeland is also the home of Publix, Florida's premier grocery chain.
 It's founder, George Jenkins, died some years ago but is fondly referred to by Publix employees as "Mr. George".